VaibhavRtd7/ProjectHub/frontend/README.md

 - **Points and Rewards**: Reviewers earn points based on their received ratings, allowing them to unlock badges and achievements.

 ## Live Preview
-Check out the live preview of DevCritique at [https://devcritique.vercel.app](https://devcritique.vercel.app).
+Check out the live preview of ProjectHub at [https://devcritique.vercel.app](https://devcritique.vercel.app).

 ## Installation and Setup

-To set up the DevCritique Collaborative Project Review System locally, follow these steps:
+To set up the ProjectHub Collaborative Project Review System locally, follow these steps:

 1. Clone the repository:
     ```bash